Helping you grow closer to God

 Have you ever looked back over a situation or relationship in your life and wondered how it became so messy or difficult?
 In the series from the book of James, Five Lies that Ruin Relationships, we'll define five of the most common lies that have the potential to ruin relationships with those we love.
 We'll also uncover the source of quarreling, how our words wound, and how not to make decisions.
 And together, we'll ask and answer the question: do wrong beliefs produce wrong behavior?
 We will discover that when we confront the lies we believe, there is power in knowing and applying God's truth to our relationships.More from this series

+And today we will learn that those very subtle, philosophical values and mindsets are at the core of destroying some of the most important relationships in your life.
 It’s a very, very interesting passage.
 Commentators struggle with this passage because it starts so strong.
 To understand it, you need to know the intended audience.
 And what I want you to know, verse 1 is intended for unbelieving rich who were abusing believers at the time.
-This is the first book of the New Testament, as I’ve shared before, and so the early Church – these people had been scattered.
-James opens up, “To the twelve tribes scattered abroad.”
+This is the first book [written] of the New Testament, as I’ve shared before, and so the early Church – these people had been scattered.
+James opens up, “To those, to the twelve tribes scattered abroad.”

 He goes on to say, “Your wealth has rotted, and moths have eaten your clothes.”
 Verse 3, “Your gold and silver are corroded.
 Their corrosion will testify against you and eat your flesh like fire.
 You have hoarded wealth in the last days.
 Look!
 The wages you fail to pay the workmen who mowed your fields are crying out against you.
 The cries of the harvesters have reached the ears of the Lord Almighty.
 You have lived on earth in luxury and self-indulgence.
 You have fattened yourselves in the day of slaughter.
 You have condemned and murdered innocent men, those who are not even opposing you.”